Simhyeon/r4d/docs/macro_indices.md

 ### Hygiene

 Toggles hygiene's macro mode.
-Within macro mode runtime macros are volatile and newly defined macros is removed when macro invocation ends.
+Within hygiene mode runtime macros are volatile and newly defined macros is removed when macro invocation ends.

 Refer [modes](./modes.md) for more hygiene modes which can be toggled in